fons/JavaOdeInt/README.md

 #Summary

-JavaOdeInt is a Java interface to a set of widely used fortran libraries
+JavaOdeInt is a Java interface to a set of widely used Fortran libraries

 # Building